Anthropological Ethics - Learn and Teach

 7. Maintain Respectful and Ethical Professional Relationships

-Each of these principles is more fully defined in the full AAA Statement On Ethics (2012).
+Each of these principles is more fully defined in the full AAA Statement On Ethics.
 The Association has also established a Policy on Sexual Harassment and Sexual Assault.

-The Members’ Programmatic, Advisory and Advocacy Committee (MPAAC) regularly updates the AAA Ethics Forum, which contains discussions and case studies of use to the discipline.
+The Anthropology Advocacy Council (AAC) regularly updates the AAA Ethics Forum, which contains discussions and case studies of use to the discipline.
 Contributions are always welcome for consideration.

 In dealing with ethical dilemmas, anthropology students, researchers and practitioners may find the following resources useful: